 What does the number to the left of a weld symbol mean?

 The number to the left of a weld symbol is the weld size.
 For a fillet weld, it is the leg length — for example, 5/16 means a 5/16-inch (8mm) leg.
-For groove welds, the number in parentheses to the left is the groove preparation depth, and the second number in parentheses after it is the effective throat when both are specified.
+For groove welds, the groove depth D appears without parentheses and the weld size (S) appears in parentheses, written as D(S) per A2.4 section 7.2.6.
 If the size appears on the same side as the weld symbol (below for arrow side, above for other side), it applies to that side only.
 A CJP groove weld has no size dimension — the weld fills the full joint.

 What does a circle on a welding symbol mean?